 We know that digital devices work with bits and use the binary system to process tasks.
 So, they just understand 1 and 0.
 Now, when you type yes or no as some decisions in your required worksheet and want to use this decision further, you have to get these values as 1 or 0 to process further.
 If you are looking forward to accomplishing this, you have come to the perfect place.
 In this article, I will show you 2 effective methods to make yes as 1 and no as 0 in Excel.

-2 Effective Methods to Make Yes 1 and No 0 in Excel
+How to Make Yes 1 and No 0 in Excel: 2 Effective Methods

 Say, we have a task set containing tasks and commands.
 Now, we want to get those commands in binary.
 That means we want to take the command yes as 1 and no as 0.
 Follow the methods below to accomplish your desired result.